databricks-solutions/mlflow-demo/README.md

 > ⚠️ **STOP**: Only proceed if you've completed ALL items in Phase 1 above.

-After cloning the rpository (`git clone https://github.com/databricks-solutions/mlflow-demo.git cd mlflow-demo`), run these commands in order from the project root directory:
+After cloning the repository (`git clone https://github.com/databricks-solutions/mlflow-demo.git cd mlflow-demo`), run these commands in order from the project root directory:

 ### 2.1 Configure Environment Variables